DIAGNOSTIC IMAGING ACCREDITATION SCHEME

 17.1.
 The Agreement is the verified Enrolment Form completed either electronically or by hard copy at the time the practice engages HDAA as Accreditor for the Diagnostic Imaging Accreditation Scheme and these Terms & Conditions.

 17.2.
 The Agreement binds the Practice to the HDAA Terms and Conditions for DIAS.

-17.3 HDAA will review and amend this Terms and Conditions at least bi-annually.
+17.3 HDAA may review and amend these Terms and Conditions at any time.

 The information contained in any report or associated assessment evidence records produced in accordance with the terms of the DIAS and relates to the client’s compliance with particular standards or certifications as at the date of the Report.
 Nothing in the Report pertains to the client’s compliance or otherwise with the relevant laws or regulations applicable to the client and the responsibility of compliance with the relevant laws or regulations applicable to the client remains the responsibility of the client.

 The information contained in the Report will be based on the best information available to the assessor(s) at the time of the assessment.
 Although all due care will be exercised in the preparation of the Report, because it is not possible to foresee all possible uses of the information or the Report, or to predict all future events and because the Report is prepared using a random sample of information available at the time of the Report, any subsequent action or inaction in reliance on the accuracy of the Report is the risk sole decision of the user of the information including any person, government body, organisation or entity and is taken at their sole risk.